meet-eu-21/Team-WA2/README.md

 We are pleased to be sharing with you the outcome of our approach to the problem.
 We focused on improving the already well-established TopDom algorithm.
 Since it consists of multiple steps (including signal calculation, smoothing of the signal, peak detection and peak filtering), we reimplemented the original functions in Python and added the possibility for the user to choose their preferred algorithm for each of the algorithm steps.
 We also chose the set of parameters that to us seem to be giving the most satisfactory results on the data we were provided by the course consultants.

 ## Download executable files
-Download, unpack and run!
+Download the files from *PredictTADsWA2* directory.
+Unpack and it's ready to run!

 ## Run our program
-Run the PredictTadsWA2.sh script
+Run the *PredictTadsWA2.sh* script with your selected options:

-#### Options
+### Options
 - ```-c``` chromosomes (default: ```all```)

   chromosomes for which you want the predictions to happen; if more than one, put the list in quotation marks: ```-c "1 2 3"```